The “Emblems” in The Apostles’ Doctrine and Fellowship

 “Yet it does seem ‘express and clear’ that no orthodox father of the second or third century of whom we have record declared the presence of the body and blood of Christ in the Eucharist to be no more than symbolic”

 The respective conclusions of Kelly, Schaff and Pelikan carry particular academic significance given their unquestioned expertise in patristics and historical theology.
-To put it kindly, although Jaenen may have contributed to this discussion, Kelly and Schaff and Pelikan occupy a significantly more prominent place within patristic scholarship.
+To put it kindly, Kelly and Schaff and Pelikan occupy a significantly more prominent place within patristic scholarship than Cornelius Jaenen does.
 Their conclusions should have even more weight because, although I write from the Catholic perspective, these celebrated Protestant historians had no reason to promote or defend Catholic teaching.

-Jaenen then begins his efforts to try to hijack the early Christian writings by pointing out that Justin Martyr “referred to a ‘recollection’ of Christ ‘being made flesh for the sake of those who believe in him” (300) in his Dialogue with Trypho.
-In reality he was reminding his Jewish counterpart of the fact that the eucharist was the fulfillment of the prophecy in Isaiah 33:19, in which “your eyes will see a king in his splendor”.
+Jaenen then begins his efforts to try to hijack the early Christian writings by pointing out that Justin Martyr “referred to a ‘recollection’ of Christ ‘being made flesh for the sake of those who believe in him” (300) in his Dialogue with Trypho, written around 155 AD.
+In reality Justin Martyr was merely reminding his Jewish counterpart of the fact that the eucharist was the fulfillment of the prophecy in Isaiah 33:19, in which “your eyes will see a king in his splendor”.
 How do you see a king in his splendor if it is just symbolic?
-Ironically, Justin Martyr writing around 155 AD actually provides some of the earliest historical evidence for belief in the doctrine of the real presence when, writing to the pagans in Rome, he links the eucharistic elements to the Incarnation of Christ:
+Ironically, Justin Martyr writing around 155 AD actually provides some of the earliest historical evidence for belief in the doctrine of the real presence when, writing to the pagans in Rome, he links the eucharistic elements to the flesh and blood Incarnation of Christ:

 For not as common bread and common drink do we receive these; but in like manner as Jesus Christ our Saviour, having been made flesh by the Word of God, had both flesh and blood for our salvation, so likewise have we been taught that the food which is blessed by the prayer of His word, and from which our blood and flesh by transmutation are nourished, is the flesh and blood of that Jesus who was made flesh.’'
 (First Apology, 66)